Ryuker/webtube/notes/webtube-notes.md

 ## Container grid for the cards
   - added grid styling to the container div for the video cards and categories
 ## Categories
+- Added CategoryPills component with buttons
+- added new variant to make on of the buttons dark